Outbox vs Persistent Publisher: Choosing the Right One

 + " the ID is set to the topic and key in the format <topic>:<key>.
 Otherwise"

-+ " the ID is set to a random UUID.",
++ " the ID is set to the actual event ID.",

 )